 Earlier organizations did not pay much attention to security budgets, balance sheets reflected more on IT spending on infrastructure, outsourcing, and staffing costs.
 This is now changing, more budgets are allocated to IT security, the spending is estimated to be over 10% plus, in most organizations, driven by the scaling up with newer technologies.

 Gaps in cyber skills versus IT security needs, is worrisome.
 Growing security needs requires skilled professionals, and security tools – supervision is necessary to oversee security holes if any.
-Talent pool for cyber security is less, and demands for such skilled people is rising and the gap is wide.
+Talent pool for cybersecurity is less, and demands for such skilled people are rising, and the gap is wide.
 Universities,realizing this, are offering specialized courses and even some companies are offering tailored courses to meet such demands.

 Identity access and management (IAM) is an absolute requirement for organizations.

-Data is lifeline of business and it is the most important asset.
-To secure data, IAM solutions is the best choice, with IAM offers SSO, MFA tools that secures most applications, and also can enable organizations maintain a healthy IT security posture.
+Data is the lifeline of business, and it is the most important asset.
+To secure data, IAM solutions is the best choice, with IAM offers SSO, MFA tools that secure most applications, and also can enable organizations maintain a healthy IT security posture.